 9/10 – 9/10 – 10/10.
 Average: 9.3/10

-Smoke flavor was a big part of our rating system.
-In the case of the sugar-coated Sour Patch Kids, there was no smoke flavor…BUT.
-Sour Patch Kids after 15 minutes on the grill at a low temperature become a sugary shell surrounding a soft, gooey, gummy inside.
+The smoke flavour was a big part of our rating system.
+In the case of the sugar-coated Sour Patch Kids, there was no smoke flavour.
+But, Sour Patch Kids, after 15 minutes on the grill at a low temperature, become a sugary shell surrounding a soft, gooey, gummy inside.
 Extra-surprising and very enjoyable.
-It put a smile on everyone’s face and made it our contest’s honorable mention.
+It put a smile on everyone’s face and made it our contest’s honourable mention.

-Our final observations and tips for adding smoke to some of your favorite snacks:
+Our final tips for adding smoke to your favourite snacks:

-Remember: grilling is fun, not a chore like doing the laundry or cutting the grass.
-We create new flavors with dishes all of the time on our grills, and while these smokey snacks are simple, many of us have never had the chance to enjoy them.
-Wow your guests and explore your creativity.
+- Remember: grilling is fun, not a chore like doing the laundry or cutting the grass.
+We create new flavours with dishes all of the time on our grills, and while these smokey snacks are simple, many of us have never had the chance to enjoy them.
+Wow your guests, and explore your creativity.

-Serving bagged snacks warm is AWESOME.
-Flavors aside, we all loved the creamy, warm Oreo, gooey Sour Patch Kids, campfire Marshmallow center, and the crunch of a warm chip.
-I think this is partially because we associate those experiences with the fresh versions of those items, and partially because we never get to enjoy bagged snacks this way.
+- Serving bagged snacks warm is AWESOME.
+Flavours aside, we all loved the creamy, warm Oreo, gooey Sour Patch Kids, campfire Marshmallow center, and the crunch of a warm chip.
+This is because we partly associate those experiences with the fresh versions of those items and because we never get to enjoy bagged snacks this way.

-Sample as you smoke to get the perfect flavor for your guests.
-Some of us love an intense smoke flavor, and others do not.
+- Sample as you smoke to get the perfect flavour for your guests.
+Some of us love an intense smoke flavour, and others do not.
 Find the right intensity for you.
-It really only takes 5 minutes to go from subtle to bold smoke flavor.
+It only takes 5 minutes to go from subtle to bold smoke flavour.